motokinaru/LENOHA-medical-dialog/README.md

 tokyotech-llm/Llama-3.1-Swallow-8B-Instruct-v0.3

-📝 Output
+Output
 CSV file containing classification results and confidence scores.

 Chat logs for small talk interactions (saved locally).

 Record of patient inquiries in Excel format.

-📜 License
+License
 This project is licensed under the MIT License.

-📖 Citation
+Citation
 If you use this code, please cite:

 [Citation details will be added after publication]

-⚠️ Disclaimer
+Disclaimer
-This system is intended for research purposes only and is not approved for clinical decision-making or patient diagnosis.
+This system is intended for research purposes only and is not approved for any clinical decision-making or patient diagnosis.